Table of Contents

 Conclusion

-Before making a decision, evaluate your budget, research market trends, and consider consulting with a real estate professional to determine the most affordable and suitable option for your needs.
-Understanding your priorities will help you make a confident choice in New York’s competitive housing market.
+Before deciding, carefully evaluate your budget, research market trends, and consider consulting a real estate professional.
+Understanding your financial situation and priorities will help you make a confident decision in New York’s competitive housing market.
+Whether you rent or buy, knowing the true cost and benefits of each option ensures you’re making the best choice for your life in the city that never sleeps.